Our 2016 rankings of the Top 10 fashion design schools on the West Coast.

 1. Otis College of Art and Design, Los Angeles, California

-A Minor in Sustainability is another popular option and the Continuing Education Department offers a number of single courses for aspiring fashion designers as well.
+The Sustainability Minor helps students “develop strategies and systems, as applicable to art and design, which can meet the needs of current generations without compromising those of future generations.”
+The Continuing Education Department offers a number of single courses for aspiring fashion designers as well.
 Offerings include Fashion Design, Textile/Surface Design, Jewelry Design, and Illustration.

 Graduates of the Academy of Art University have been hired at major companies such as Gap, Kate Spade, Levi Strauss & Co., Louis Vuitton, Chanel, Adidas, Ralph Lauren, and many others.

 Founded in 1868 Oregon State University (OSU) was is home to more than 30,000 students enrolled in over 200 undergraduate and 80-plus graduate degree programs across 11 academic colleges.
 The College of Business houses the School of Design & Human Environment (DHE), which offers several programs for aspiring fashion designers.
 Undergraduate offerings include a BS in Apparel Design with Specializations in Active Sportswear, Protective Clothing for Industry, Functional Apparel (for people with physically challenging conditions) and Costuming for the Theater.

 Graduate options include a Master of Arts in Interdisciplinary Studies (MAIS) and an MS or MA in Design.
 Concentrations include Textiles or Human Behavior in the Near Environment (Apparel and Housing).
 The MS and MA programs also offer a Concentration in Design and the Near Environment (Apparel Design and Interior Design).